Quadratic Mean-Field BSDEs and Exponential Utility Maximization: Multidimensional MFBSDE with Small Terminal Condition and Utility Maximization

-We have now completed the construction, and it is clear how the utility maximization problem connects to some types of BSDEs.
-In \cite{hu2005utility}, the optimization problem was solved under the assumption that the random endowment \( F \) is bounded and that the trading strategy \( p \) takes values in the admissible set \( \scA \).
-However, this set differs from ours because, in their case, the constraint set for trading strategies is simply closed in \( \mathbb{R}^d \).
-In contrast, we introduce a particular constraint set where the trader's behavior depends on the market (i.e., the behavior of other traders) in a mean-field sense.
-Specifically, we expand the driver to include the expectation of the control process \( Z \).
-Thus, we define a constraint set that depends on time, reflecting the market’s influence at each moment.
-This approach introduces greater flexibility and a more realistic model.
-To establish the connection between the control process \( Z \) in the BSDE \eqref{BSDE: application} and the trading strategy \( p \in \scA \), we provide the following remarks, which bridge the mathematical framework with financial interpretations.
+We have now completed the construction, and it is clear how the utility maximization problem in our setting connects to a class of mean-field quadratic BSDEs (cf.\ \cite{hibon2017MFquadratic}).
+In \cite{hu2005utility}, the optimization problem is solved under the assumptions that the random endowment \( F \) is bounded and that the trading strategy \( p \) takes values in an admissible set \( \scA \).
+However, their admissible set differs from ours: in their case, the constraint set for trading strategies is simply closed in \( \mathbb{R}^d \).
+In contrast, we introduce a constraint set in which the trader's behavior depends on the market (i.e., the behavior of other traders) in a mean-field sense.
+In particular, the driver depends on the expectation of the control process \( Z \), and the constraint set becomes time-dependent, reflecting the market's influence at each moment.
+To connect the control process \( Z \) in BSDE~\eqref{BSDE: application} with the trading strategy \( p \in \scA \), we provide the following remarks bridging the mathematical framework with financial interpretations.